deepthivempati/deepthivempati.github.io/_posts/springboot/Examples/2023-03-12-CRUD-operations.md

 ---

 {% include toc title="Index" %}
-**CRUD operation spring program to find student by id with get and post request**
+**CRUD (CREATE,READ,UPDATE,DELETE)operation spring program to find student by id with get and post request**

 ## Example-1:
 ### Here's an example Spring program that demonstrates how to perform CRUD operations and implement GET and POST requests to find a student by their ID.